mgp-333/mgp-333.github.io/_pages/about.md

 Conformal Prediction is a useful framework for quantifying uncertainty in a distribution free method.
 I am interested in applying this framework to machine learning problems.

 ### Contrastive Learning:
-Contrastive learning is .
+Contrastive learning is a technique that leverages similar and disimilar data to learn representations that accomplish ml tasks.
 I am interested in applying contrastive learning techniques to unsupervised learning and improving methodologies.

 ### Tensor Completion: